-The course is a three year full time programme, commended on the high value it attaches to supporting students in their studies and the quality of clinical placements.
+The course is either a three-year full-time programme or a four-year part-time programme, commended on the high value it attaches to supporting students in their studies and the quality of clinical placements.
 You will be part of a small cohort of students.
-Study is a mix of university based lectures, group work, self-directed study at home and clinical placements.
+The study is a mix of university-based lectures, group work, self-directed study at home and clinical placements.

 Our Careers and Employability service is there to help you make decisions and plan the next steps towards a bright future.
 From finding work or further study to working out your interests, skills and aspirations, they can provide you with the expert information, advice and guidance you need.

-Many graduates find employment in the NHS, social services, third sector and in private practice.
+Many graduates find employment in the NHS, social services, third sector and private practice.
 Students go on to work in a range of areas such as working with people with complex needs, acute health needs, mental health issues or learning disabilities.
+Occupational Therapists can equally work in social enterprise and health improvement organisations.
 Our graduates have also taken up opportunities to work overseas.

 If you would like to progress your studies further or pursue a research career then you can continue onto Masters and Doctoral level study at Wrexham Glyndŵr University.

 You do not have to pay your tuition fees upfront.